-Costs of revenues consist primarily of payroll costs, share-based compensation expenses, event organization costs, cost of inventory, servers and bandwidth costs, depreciation expenses, payment processing fee paid to third party online platform, tax related surcharges, rental expenses and other direct costs related to the operation of business.
+Cost of revenues consists primarily of payroll costs, share-based compensation expenses, cost of inventory, servers and bandwidth costs, depreciation expenses, payment processing fee paid to third party online platform, tax related surcharges, rental expenses and other direct costs related to the operation of business.
 These costs are charged to the consolidated statements of comprehensive income/(loss) as incurred.